psukalka/ml-utilities/README.md

 - We don't need to apply feature scaling in multiple linear regression as the coefficients take care of it
 - With sklearn library you don't need to worry about dummy variable trap
 - We don't need to work on BE technique as the sklearn model selects variables with highest P-values
+- Polynomial linear regression is called `linear` because of linearity of its coefficients